cpp-for-yourself/lectures-and-homeworks/lectures/all_or_nothing.md

 ```cpp
 std::byte const *ptr() const { return ptr_; }
 ```
-> 🎨 Note that such a simple getter function usually has a name of the variable it returns without the trailing underscore.
+> 🎨 Note that such a simple getter function usually has a name of the variable it returns without the trailing underscore [[Google style]](https://google.github.io/styleguide/cppguide.html#Variable_Names).

 > :bulb: Oh, and if you are confused about the return type of this function give a lecture about the [raw pointers](raw_pointers.md) a go.
 <!-- The link is in the description and somewhere on the screen. -->